 Machine learning frameworks

-AI Platform supports the following frameworks:
+AI Platform Training and AI Platform Prediction support the following frameworks:

 Google Cloud Platform account

 You must have a Google Cloud account with billing enabled and a project with the AI Platform Training and Prediction API enabled to use any of the cloud functionality of AI Platform Training.
 If you are new to Google Cloud, read the overview of projects for more information.

 Processing resources are allocated by region and zone, which correspond to the data centers where the resources are physically located.
 You should typically run your one-off jobs, like model training, in the region closest to your physical location (or the physical location of your intended users), but note the following points: